recommend-games/blog/content/posts/sdj_essay/index.md

 Some awards want to recognise well defined exceptional achievements, like the Wolfskehl prize for proving Fermat's Last Theorem.
 Other awards really want to bring together a certain community and recognise distinguished members.
 Most academic awards fall into that category, as well as industry awards like the Oscars.
 Finally, there are awards that are mostly about highlighting the recipient to a wider audience, such as Nobel Peace Prize.

 Obviously, the lines between those categories are blurry, but I think it's a useful distinction to make.
 In particular it should be clear that the {{% sdj / %}} is a public facing award, *not* an industry award.

-# What's the purpose of Spiel des Jahres?

-TODO

 # Who is the jury?